Skip to main content

 Why Auckland?

-Wherever your career takes you, interning abroad in Auckland will help you develop essential skills like adaptability, cross-cultural communication, and independence—all while building meaningful connections with professionals and peers from around the world.
+After work, you can explore the city’s stunning waterfront, vibrant arts scene, and museums featuring New Zealand’s rich history.
+Breathtaking beaches, mountains, and islands are all just a short trip away.
+Whatever career path you’re aiming for, interning abroad in Auckland will help you develop essential skills like adaptability, cross-cultural communication, and independence—all while building meaningful connections with professionals and peers from around the world.

 Internship Placement